 Never belittle your work.
 Never apologize.

-Don’t apologize for poorly cut mats, the crack in your pot, or the dirty display pedestal.
+Don’t apologize for poorly cut mats or the dirty display pedestal.
 There’s no need to call attention to imperfections.

-Better yet, pay attention to these details before you show your work so that you aren’t tempted to focus on them.
+Better yet, attend to these details before you show your work so that you aren’t tempted to focus on them anymore.

-You don't have to always be confident.
+And that you don't always have to be confident.
 You just need to play the part.